Managing Database Activities

 The sample databases include:

-• Learning Style Preferences – can be used to gather information about learning style preferences in your class (the example is for CLB 4+, courses below CLB 4 use a Poll/Choice to report Learning Style Preferences);
+- Learning Style Preferences – gathers information about learning style preferences in your class.
+(The example is for CLB 4+; courses below CLB 4 use a Poll/Choice activity to report learning style preferences);

-• My Weekly Personal Reflection on Learning – a text-based Database that can be used to help students record their reflections at regular intervals throughout the course;
+- My Weekly Personal Reflection on Learning – a text-based Database that helps students record their reflections at regular intervals throughout the course;

 Student View of a Database Activity

-The following steps explain how a student would use a Database with your class.
-The steps are similar when using the other Avenue courseware Databases.
+The following steps explain how a student would use a Database in your class.
+The steps are similar when using other Databases in Avenue courseware.

-2. To add a Database entry, a student clicks on the Add entry tab.
+2. To add a Database entry, a student clicks on the Add entry button.

 3. Students complete the form based on the database prompts.

-4. Students click on the Save and view button to submit their Database entry.
+4. Students click on the Save button to submit their Database entry.

 Note: The new Database entry appears.

-5. To see all of the other students' entries which have been approved, a student clicks on the View list tab.
+5. To see all of the other students' entries that have been approved, a student clicks on the View drop-down and chooses List view.
+They can also browse the entries using the page numbers below.

-Note: To allow students to see a classmate's entry, the teacher must first approve it, by clicking on the Approve entry thumbs-up icon below the entry in the Database.
+Note: To allow students to see a classmate's entry, the teacher must first approve it, by clicking on the Approve thumbs-up icon below the entry in the Database.
 By approving the entry, it becomes visible to the other students.
-The best practice is to wait until all the students have completed the task before approving the entries to avoid the possibility of copying by others.
+As a best practice, wait until all students have completed the task before approving entries to reduce the possibility of copying.

 6. Using the icons below the Database entries in the list view, students can use the single view icon to see the full details of any entry.
 They can also edit or remove their own entries.

-7. In the View single tab, students can see any entry, and they can edit or delete any of their own entries.
+7. In the Single view, students can see any entry, and they can edit or delete any of their own entries.

 Teacher View of Database Activities